 Time-Based Codes

-It is vital for the occupational therapy practice to understand the CMS time-based rule.
+It is vital for occupational therapy practice to understand the CMS time-based rule.
 This is especially true when multiple time-based procedures are performed.

 The medical record should keep track of time for each performed procedure and providers must carefully calculate the correct number of units.